sl2902/retail_data_pipeline/README.md

 - Sign up for a free account [here](https://cloud.google.com/free/), and enable billing.
 - Create your project
 - Create a service account under IAM & Admin
-- Grant the following roles - Storage Admin + Storage Object Admin + BigQuery Admin
+- Grant the following roles - Owner + Storage Admin + Storage Object Admin + BigQuery Admin
 - Click Add keys, and then crete new key.
-Download the JSON file
+Download the JSON file and store it in a suitable location locally

 </details>